offen/offen/docs/index.md

 SPDX-License-Identifier: Apache-2.0
 -->

-Offen is a fair and open alternative to common web analytics tools.
-Gain insights while your users have full access to their data.
-Lightweight, self hosted and free.
+Let your users access their data.
+Gain valuable insights at the same time.
+Open, lightweight, self hosted and free.
 {: .text-grey-dk-000 }

 ---